Note: the offers mentioned below are subject to change at any time and some may no longer be available.

 Each card also frequently offers referral bonuses that you should do your best to take advantage of.

 - While the rotating five percent categories of the Chase Freedom will net you point windfalls, it cuts both ways.
-You may find yourself only earning 1.5% back on groceries for 75% of the year for example.
+You may find yourself only earning 1.5% back on groceries with your Freedom Unlimited for nine months of the year for example.

 - The quarterly Chase Freedom bonus caetgories are limited to the first $1500 in spending, but it is possible to have more than one Freedom card, more on that below.

-- The Ink Preferred bonus categories are limited to the first $150,000 in spending per year.
+- The Ink Preferred bonus categories are limited to the first $150,000 in spending per account anniversary year.

 - The Apple/Chase/Samsung/Paypal category is amazingly versatile.
 5% back at any merchant who takes those payment methods.